 Sweatshirt: Bring a sweatshirt and/or fleece and/or shell with you.
 I always go for several layers, instead of one really big and warm hoodie.
-With layers you have more options for different weather conditions and can combine it more easily.
+With layers, you have more options for different weather conditions and can combine them more easily.

 Pants / Dresses: A long fashionable pair of pants you can wear during flights (cold aircon) and some shorts and skirts or dresses for your everyday life.
 Don’t bring too many, though.
 You can find clothing like that on every corner.

-Compression Socks: For medical reasons I have to use compression socks for every long-haul flight or long-distance bus rides.
+Compression Socks: For medical reasons, I have to wear compression socks for every long-haul flight or long-distance bus ride.
 But even if you don’t have to use them, I highly recommend them.
 It makes a huge difference.
 Your legs feel much better when wearing them.
 Trust me.

 Tip #2: You won’t wear 50% of what you are planning to pack.
 Don’t bring it.

-Action Camera: That’s a nice little extra, easy to carry and a great way to document all of your small adventures during your new unconventional lifestyle.
+Action Camera: That’s a nice little extra, easy to carry, and a great way to document all of your small adventures during your new unconventional lifestyle.
 The classic is, of course, the GoPro Hero 5.
-If you are on a smaller budget and still want to bring a decent quality action cam, go for an Apeman 4K.
+If you are on a smaller budget and still want to bring a decent-quality action cam, go for an Akaso 4K.

-EBook Reader: Although, I LOVE “normal” paperbased books, I have to say that an eBook reader has more advantages when traveling (smaller, lighter, hundreds of books in one).
-The Kindle Paperwhite is my personal favourite.
+EBook Reader: Although I LOVE “normal” paper-based books, I have to say that an eBook reader has more advantages when traveling (smaller, lighter, hundreds of books in one).
+The Kindle Paperwhite is my personal favorite.

 Charging Cables: Of course, you need to bring all of your little charging cables.
 Test if some electronics have the same ones, e.g. the eBook reader and your smartphone, so you don’t have to bring too many.

-Universal plug adapter: You can either buy them on pretty much every international airport or bring a universal plug adapter with you which works in several countries.
+Universal plug adapter: You can either buy them at pretty much every international airport or bring a universal plug adapter with you which works in several countries.

-For all of the following documents: Take pictures of it and keep them somewhere, where you can access them anytime, like your email inbox or upload them in Google Drive.
+For all of the following documents: Take pictures of them and keep them somewhere, where you can access them anytime, like your email inbox, or upload them in Google Drive.
 You can also bring a print-out version of the pages with you.
-I case something gets lost or stolen, you’ll have it handy.
+In case something gets lost or stolen, you’ll have it handy.